MT4 Backtesting: How to Test and Optimize Strategies in MetaTrader 4

 The Main Settings to Adjust Before You Test

-- Symbol – Pick the trading instrument, like EURUSD or Gold.
+.ex4file you want to put through its paces. - Symbol — The trading instrument, like EURUSD or XAUUSD (Gold).

-A Closer Look at the "Model" Setting
+A Closer Look at the Model Setting

 | Model | How It Works | Best For |